-Inputs to the module include the multiplex resistor instrument panel switch signals (which includes the seat cushion temperature sensor circuits), an ignition-switched battery feed, a non-switched battery feed, and a ground.
+Inputs to the module include the instrument panel resistor multiplexed switch signals (which includes the seat cushion temperature sensor circuits), an ignition-switched battery feed, a non-switched battery feed, and a ground.
 The only HSCM output is the feed for the seat heating elements.

-The HSCM cannot be repaired and, if faulty, it must be replaced.
+The HSCM cannot be repaired and, if faulty or damaged, it must be replaced.